Élisabeth Vigée Le Brun: Return to France from England

-Her ship arrived in Rotterdam, where she first visited François de Beauharnais, the prefect of Rotterdam and brother in law to the empress Joséphine de Beauharnais (brother to the late Alexandre de Beauharnais, who had been executed during the terror).
-The artist was ordered to reside for eight to ten days in Rotterdam, as she has arrived from hostile soil, and was ordered to appear before general Oudinot, who was hospitable to her.
+Her ship arrived in Rotterdam, where she first visited François de Beauharnais, the prefect of Rotterdam and brother in law to the Empress Joséphine de Beauharnais (brother to the late Alexandre de Beauharnais, who had been executed during The Terror).
+The artist was ordered to reside for eight to ten days in Rotterdam, as she has arrived from hostile soil, and was ordered to appear before the General Charles Oudinot, who was hospitable to her.
 After residing in Rotterdam for ten days, she received her passport and started for Paris.
-She visited Antwerp on her way to Paris and was received by its prefect, the Comte d'Hédouville[fr], and toured the city with him and his wife, and visited a sick young painter who wished to make her acquaintance.
+She visited Antwerp on her way to Paris and was received by its prefect, the Comte d'Hédouville [fr], and toured the city with him and his wife, and visited a sick young painter who wished to make her acquaintance.

-She arrived in Paris and rejoiced to find her brother and her husband there, who was charged with recruiting artists for St. Petersburg.
-He departed a few months later for St. Petersburg, but Julie remained due to their failing union, though her relationship with her daughter continued to be a torment to her.
+She arrived in Paris and rejoiced to find her brother and her husband there, who was charged with recruiting artists for Saint Petersburg.
+He departed a few months later for Saint Petersburg, but Julie remained due to their failing union, though her relationship with her daughter continued to be a torment to her.
 She made the acquaintance of one of the most famous singers of her time, Angelica Catalani.
-She painted her and kept her portrait along with that of Mme.
-Grassini for the rest of her life, and continued to host soirées in her home as she had always did, to which Mme.
+She painted her and kept her portrait along with that of Mme Grassini for the rest of her life, and continued to host soirées in her home as she had always had, to which Mme.
 Catalani was a regular.

+Shortly after her arrival in Paris, Vigée Le Brun was commissioned by the court painter, Vivant Denon, to paint a portrait of the Emperor's sister Caroline Bonaparte, though she had heard that her journey to England had displeased Napoleon, who had allegedly said "Madame Le Brun has gone to England to see her friends".
+Vigée Le Brun accepted the commission despite the fact that she was paid 1800 Francs, less than half the customary asking price, and later also included Mme Murat's daughter in the portrait without raising the fee.
+She later described this commission as "torture", and wrote in her memoirs: